Gut Check (NCIS): Plot

 During a briefing in the Multiple Threat Assessment Center (MTAC) by the Secretary of the Navy (SECNAV), network security detects an unauthorized electronic signal being broadcast, and the room is placed in lock down.
 While McGee sweeps the room, DiNozzo scans the four defense contractor representatives the SECNAV was briefing.
 Nothing is found until DiNozzo comes in close proximity to SECNAV, and his scanner goes off.
 A pen containing a covert listening device is found on SECNAV, but she cannot remember when or where the pen came from.

 As the investigation proceeds, DiNozzo finds a two-year-old National Security Agency (NSA) threat analysis report that describes the exact scenario of the security breach.
 Gibbs and DiNozzo visit the National Security Operations Center where they meet analyst Eleanor "Ellie" Bishop, the paper's author.
 Gibbs brings Bishop back to NCIS to assist in the investigation.

 SECNAV is contacted with a demand for $10 million for return of the intel that was recorded by the bug.
 She approves the payment and tasks the NSA with tracking the electronic funds transfer to catch the extortionist.
 Bishop's colleague at the NSA follows a lead to a coffee shop where the account was accessed from and is killed.

 Abby's forensics work on the bug from the pen leads to a license plate number for the suspected extortionist.
 Gibbs, DiNozzo and Bishop apprehend him and interrogate him to find he was working with someone else who extorted the government and killed the NSA agent.

 Gibbs' team tracks the killer to a private post office and are waiting to arrest him when Bishop arrives.
 Gibbs calls her to get her to get back in her car.
 As she tries to explain why she is there, the killer comes out of the post office surprising Bishop.
 The killer spots her NSA badge, pulls his gun and tries to subdue her.
-As Gibbs, DiNozzo and McGee rush to help Bishop, they find she has already wrestled the man to the ground and is holding his own gun on him.
+As Gibbs, DiNozzo and McGee rush to help Bishop, they find she has already wrestled the man to the ground and is holding her own gun on him.

 Investigating the killer further, Bishop determines that the killer was working for one of the defense contractors in the earlier briefing, who was trying to embarrass the SECNAV because she is a civilian who never served in uniform.

 Later Bishop meets privately with Gibbs and apologizes for not being a team player.
 Gibbs has pulled Bishop's application to NCIS she made before she started working at the NSA and offers her a joint duty assignment with NCIS.